How to invest in website and make money online...????

 For all you math lovers, think of website monetization as the following equation:

-(Traffic Volume) (Conversion Rate) (Profit Per Conversion) = Revenue
+(Traffic Volume) x (Conversion Rate) x (Profit Per Conversion) = Revenue

 While initially you can go with your gut when choosing a monetization method, you need to test, measure, and compare to figure out which method works best for your audience and for your wallet.